SEKOIA-IO/documentation/docs/xdr/features/detect/anomaly.md

 - severity of the rule

 #### Aggregation methods
-- Count : count events per bucket (for a specific filter or field set to a value)
+- Count: count events per bucket (for a specific filter or field set to a value)
 - Cardinality (only for string data): count cardinality of values per bucket
 - Sum (only for numerical data): aggregate sum of field values per bucket
 - Min (only for numerical data): aggregate min of field values per bucket